-I hope this article helps with your budget planning while travelling on student exchange!
+I hope this article helps with your budget planning while travelling a student exchange in Europe!
 When deciding where to visit, I chose cities that were easy to get to.
 These included direct flights, bus or train routes like Ryanair and Flixbus.
 Most of the time, direct flights were cheaper and it saved time on transfers.

 View of Monastiraki and the Parthenon from a rooftop bar.